Home » Hawaii Travel Tips » Hawaii Vacation Condo vs Hotel: the Pros and Cons

 A VACATION CONDO HAS FEWER AMENITIES

-In general, condo complexes provide a pool for the guests to use.
+In general, Hawaii condo vacation packages provide a pool for the guests to use.
 Often this pool is a basic pool and not as grand or flashy as many hotel pools.

 To some families, a simple pool is just fine.
-To others, they may want the bigger pool with slides, etc…
+Others may want the bigger pool with slides, etc.

-If these amenities are an important part of your vacation, you may want to consider booking a hotel.
+If these amenities are an important part of your vacation, you may want to consider booking a hotel, as this is a pretty big difference.

 YOU’RE IN CHARGE OF CLEANING YOUR CONDO